kanidm/webauthn-rs/README.md

 Webauthn-rs
 ==========

-NOTE: This library is NOT production ready yet, and is under heavy changes!

 NOTE: This library has NOT received a proper security review of operations yet!!!

 Webauthn is a modern approach to hardware based authentication, consisting of